Warm Mineral Springs, Florida: 2020 census

+Demographic estimates

+According to Census Bureau QuickFacts, 1.8% of the population was under 5 years old.

+Income and poverty

 The median income for a household in the CDP was $47,690.
 10.8% of the population lived below the poverty threshold.
 94.4% of the population 25 years and older were high school graduates or higher and 19.1% of that same population had a Bachelor's degree or higher.
 89.4% of households had a computer and 83.1% had a broadband internet subscription.